Toward Generalizable Forgery Detection and Reasoning: Experiment

 \subsubsection{Ablation Study on the Visual Branch}

 In this work, we introduce a dual-branch visual encoder to enhance the fine-grained perceptual capability of MLLMs.
 To effectively integrate high-level and low-level visual clues, we propose a Forgery-Aware Feature Fusion module that enables discriminative feature learning for forgery detection.
 To validate the effectiveness of each component, we design several ablation variants.
 As shown in in Table \ref{tab:Ablation on low-level vision}, \textbf{CLIP} denotes using only the CLIP vision encoder; \textbf{CLIP+DINO} represents a simple interleaving of DINO and CLIP embeddings following \cite{tong2024eyes}; \textbf{CLIP+DINO+CA} applies a cross-attention mechanism to fuse DINO and CLIP features; and \textbf{CLIP+DINO+CA+Bias} further incorporates DINO's attention maps as the attention bias to guide the cross-attention integration.
 Since DINO is pretrained without textual supervision, using DINO alone struggles to align with LLMs, and thus a DINO-only variant is not included.
 According to the results of \textbf{CLIP+DINO}, introducing the DINO encoder yields significant improvements in forgery detection.
 This confirms the feature-level complementarity between DINO and CLIP in MLLM-based forensics.
 Although \textbf{CLIP+DINO+CA} shows a slight accuracy drop, \textbf{CLIP+DINO+CA+Bias} achieves the best detection and reasoning performance by introducing DINO’s attention maps as forgery-aware priors.

-To further analysis the accuracy gain by the attention bias, we conduct an ablation study on the layer choice of DINO’s attention maps.
-Specifically, we extract attention maps from the 1st, 6th, 12th, 18th, and 24th layers of the pretrained DINO encoder and use them as the attention bias in FAFF module.
-The result are shown in Figure \ref{fig:loki} (c).
+To verify the effectiveness of this directional choice, we further conduct an ablation study comparing two configurations: CLIP→DINO (Q→KV) and DINO→CLIP (Q→KV), with results shown in Table \ref{tab:Ablation on low-level vision}.
+When CLIP serves as the Query, the variant achieves superior performance in both forgery detection and reasoning tasks, with an average detection accuracy improvement of approximately 3.5\%.
+The CLIP→DINO direction enables semantically guided attention to focus on forgery-related regions and capture semantic inconsistencies more effectively.
+On the contrary, using DINO as the Query leads to low-level feature dominance, which weakens semantic focus and degrades cross-modal alignment, resulting in reduced detection and reasoning performance.